LukeShortCloud/rootpages/src/ansible.rst

 User authentication, by default, will store encrypted user information into the PostgreSQL database.
-Instead of using this, Tower can be configured to use an external authentication serverice by going into ``Settings > CONFIGURE TOWER``.
+Instead of using this, Tower can be configured to use an external authentication service by going into ``Settings > CONFIGURE TOWER``.
 The available options are:

 -  Social